Razichennouf/Ansible-out-of-the-box/README.md

 # Ansible-out-of-the-box
 <!DOCTYPE html>

-<h1> Ansible Tip: Inserting After Last Occurrence</h1>

-<h2>Ansible Tip: Inserting Content After the Last Occurrence of a Specific Line</h2>
+<h2>Tip 1 : Inserting Content After the Last Occurrence of a Specific Line</h2>
 <p>This technique shows how to insert content after the last occurrence of a particular line in a file using Ansible.
 We employ a combination of the <code>slurp</code> and <code>set_fact</code> modules to compute the insertion point, then use the <code>copy</code> module to write the modified content back.</p>

 <h3>Scenario:</h3>